Getting over your partner’s past isn’t as complicated as we think.

 Perhaps you want to learn to play guitar.

 So you go to the local music shop, talk to one of the employees, and pick out a quality entry-level instrument.
 You watch some how-to videos online, or read an article written by a guy like me that will help you get started.
-You daydream about how awesome it would feel to play like Clapton.
+Daydream about how awesome it would feel to play like Clapton.
 You fantasize about starting your own band, just for fun.

 After all that, you’re still no closer to being a guitarist than you were when you first went to the music shop.